STUDYFLOWLLC/docs/blog/2022-08-12-introducing-studyflow.md

 tags: [info]
 ---

-## Why we Made Studyflow
+## Why We Made Studyflow

 If you have spent any amount of time in college, you will find that everyone has very different study habits.
 In fact, I've heard it said that the first year of college isn't a waste if you learn how to study.

 This just sits wrong with me.
-Sure, sometimes you must learn from experience, and sure, experience may be the best teacher, but the why are you at college in the first place?
+Sure, sometimes you must learn from experience, and sure, experience may be the best teacher, but then why are you at college in the first place?
 Well, you are there to learn from other people who already know what they are doing.
 So why aren't they teaching you how to study?

-You may have heard a spiel like the before, "ahh learn to learn blah blah blah," but still, no one probably ever taught you how to learn.
+You may have heard a spiel like that before, "ahh learn to learn blah blah blah," but still, no one probably ever taught you how to learn.
 Well, here we are.

 ## Why Students Need Studyflow